twzhangyang/Microsoft.Extensions.DependencyInjection.RegistrationExtensions/README.md

 # Microsoft.Extensions.DependencyInjection.RegistrationExtensions
-A registration extension enable you register components in ASP.NET Core like you are using Windsor Castle As a fun of windsor castle, I would like registering components to Container in ASP.NET Core by Castle's way, But ASP.NET Core's DI is enough for us, A few line of code were created enable you using API like Castle.
+A registration extension enable you register components in ASP.NET Core like you are using Windsor Castle

+As a fun of windsor castle, I would like registering components to Container in ASP.NET Core by Castle's way, But ASP.NET Core's DI is enough for us, A few lines of code were created enable you using API like Castle.

 ```
 container.Register(Classes.FromAssembly().BaseOn<IOptions>().WithDefaultInterface());